SouthGreenPlatform/VcfHunter/README.md

 Purpose of VcfHunter
 ====================

-VcfExplorer regroups several programs which principale aims are to map RNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups and select marker for genetic map analysis.
+VcfExplorer regroups several programs which principal aims are to map DNA and RNAseq data onto reference genome sequence, perform variant calling, manipulate vcf files, perform chromosome painting of accessions based on the contribution of ancestral groups, select marker for genetic map analysis and perform pairwise chromosome linkage of ordered markers.
 <br><br><br>

 Installation